run-ai/docs/docs/admin/researcher-setup/use-secrets.md

 runai-adm remove secret <secret name> --cluster-wide
 ```

-## Secrets and Templates
+## Secrets and Policies

-A Secret can be set at the template level.
-For additional information see [template configuration](templates.md)
+A Secret can be set at the policy level.
+For additional information see [policies guide](policies.md)